-We continue to see the Berejiklian Government use spot rezoning to overrule the voices of locals.
+We also continue to see the Berejiklian Government use spot rezoning to overrule the voices of locals.
 This includes the West Oxford Street Development, where despite the project being rejected by Waverley Council twice, the panel recommended the project for approval.

 In addition, concerns regarding the use of the boarding house SEPP continue to be flagged with my office, as the SEPP (State Environmental Planning Policy) is being misused.

 The Coogee stormwater problem is one of the most pressing environmental issues for the people of this electorate.
 A recently released Randwick Council survey showed that 100% of respondents believed it is important to improve the water quality at our beaches, and I strongly believe in the need for an environmentally and economically sustainable resolution to this issue, rather than just shifting stormwater further down the coast.
 Disappointingly, where I committed $7 million to address this, the Liberal government has only put forward $2.5 million.
-I am fighting in parliament for immediate action.